Magpie Guide

 Magpie main window

-Requirements
+Hardware Requirements

-• Windows 10 (version 1903 or later) or Windows 11
+• Windows 10 (version 1903 or later)

-• DirectX feature level 11
+• DirectX Feature Level 11

-• A visual novel or game
+• Visual novel or video game to upscale

 Installation

-1. Download the latest release from the Magpie Releases page
+1. Visit the Magpie Releases page

 Hotkeys

-• Default hotkey: Alt + Shift + A
+• Default Hotkey: Alt + Shift + A

-• Default hotkey: Alt + Shift + Q
+• Default Hotkey: Alt + Shift + Q

 1. Launch Magpie

-2. Launch your visual novel or game
+2. Run your visual novel or video game

-Before scaling:
+Before Scaling:

 Before Magpie scaling

-After scaling:
+After Scaling:

 After Magpie scaling